mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 Sandboxie.
 Similarly, certain mouse software, like Razer utilities can also affect whether Krita can talk to the operating system, converting tablet information to mouse information.
-This type of software should be configured to leave Krita alone, or be deinstalled.
+This type of software should be configured to leave Krita alone, or be uninstalled.

 The following software has been reported to interfere with tablet events to Krita: